jursonovicst/mabr/cast/README.md

 ## ch02.service

 Sample service file to allow simulating live streams by looping a file indefinetely.
 A wallclock timestamp is added to the video as an overlay text before encoding.

+## check_nvidia.sh

+Locak checkmk script to check the load on an nvidia GPU (for enc/dec acceleration).